-- 49. The transaction documentation shall include appropriate early amortisation provisions or triggers for termination of the revolving period where the securitisation is a revolving securitisation, including at least the following: - (a) a deterioration in the credit quality of the underlying exposures to or below a pre-determined threshold; - (b) the occurrence of an insolvency-related event with regard to the originator or the servicer; - (c) the value of the underlying exposures held by the SSPE falls below a pre-determined threshold (early amortisation event);
+- 49. The transaction documentation shall include appropriate early amortisation provisions or triggers for termination of the revolving period where the securitisation is a revolving securitisation, including at least the following: - (c) the value of the underlying exposures held by the SSPE falls below a pre-determined threshold (early amortisation event);

-See "Amortisation Event (f)".
+See Early Amortisation Event (ix).